Topsoil Calculator

 • Forgetting that topsoil settles.
 Loose topsoil settles 10–15% after the first rain.
 Round up, not down, or you’ll be a few inches short once it compacts.

 • Assuming all topsoil weighs the same.
-The 1.2 tons-per-yard figure is an average.
-Wet, clay-heavy topsoil can weigh 1.5 tons per yard; dry, sandy loam can be under 1.
-If your supplier quotes by weight, ask what density they’re using.
+The 1.2 tons-per-yard figure is a middle-of-the-range estimate, not a fixed number — loose or dry topsoil often runs 1.0–1.3 tons per yard, while wet or compacted topsoil can reach 1.5–1.7 tons per yard.
+If your supplier quotes by weight, ask what moisture condition their figure assumes.

 • Ordering exactly the calculated volume.
-Always round up 5–10% for settling, uneven ground, and spillage.
+Round up 5–10% for settling, uneven ground, and spillage on most topsoil orders.
+But that’s a starting point, not a guarantee — looser or unscreened topsoil can settle noticeably more than that once it’s watered in, so round up further if you’re unsure what you’re getting.
 A small surplus is easy to spread; a shortfall means a second delivery charge.

 • Not accounting for existing soil.
 If your bed already has 4 inches of soil and you want 10 inches total, you only need 6 inches of new topsoil — not 10.
 Measure the gap, not the bed depth.